Rei-SwitchBot/faq/en-us-second-reply/Video Doorbell.md

 ---
-### Is It Possible to Configure Multiple Add-on Monitors for One SwitchBot Smart Video Doorbell?

-We regret to inform you that only one add-on monitor can be connected to the Smart Video Doorbell.

----
 ### Can the Add-on Monitor Be Inserted with a microSD Card?

 The add-on monitor does not have a slot for inserting a microSD card, but you can view recordings from the microSD card on the monitor.